-The most important value of ČSOB Insurance company remains our employees and fellow workers, thanks to which we have managed to achieve these excellent results.
-We greatly appreciate their work, commitment and loyalty, which are the basis of our unique corporate culture.
-As in 2019, we will emphasise the creation of the best working environment in 2020 so that we all work our best together.
+Value in ČSOB Pojišťovna is created by our employees and co-workers, and thanks to them we have managed to achieve these excellent results.
+We greatly appreciate their work, commitment, and loyalty, as these form the foundation of our unique corporate culture.
+As in 2020, in 2021 we will again strive to create the best possible working conditions so that ČSOB Pojišťovna continues to be a source of support not only for our clients, but also for our employees.